geoffsweeney/wine-recommender/memory-bank/conversation_history_plan.md

 **Phase 4: Testing**

 1.  **Unit Tests:**
+    *   Unit tests for `SommelierCoordinator` have been reviewed and a failing test related to conversation history handling was fixed.
-    *   Add unit tests for the modified DTO, the new `ConversationHistoryService`, `SommelierCoordinator`, and relevant agents to ensure they correctly handle conversation history.
+    *   Add unit tests for the modified DTO, the new `ConversationHistoryService`, and other relevant agents to ensure they correctly handle conversation history.
 2.  **Integration Tests:**
     *   Create integration tests for the `/recommendations` endpoint to verify that conversation history is correctly passed, stored (in-memory), and utilized through the system.
 3.  **Frontend Tests:**